-• ft.py: Fine-tuning script; you'll implement parameter selection, loss & accuracy calculation, the LoRA implementation (this will be explained in Q2!), fine-tuning batch tokenization, and the model update step.

-• icl.py: In-context learning script; you'll implement prompt assembly and model sampling.
+- ft.py: Fine-tuning script; you'll implement parameter selection, loss & accuracy calculation, the LoRA implementation (this will be explained in Q2!), fine-tuning batch tokenization, and the model update step. - icl.py: In-context learning script; you'll implement prompt assembly and model sampling.

+You only need to change these two files.
 A detailed description for every function can be found in the comments.
 You are not expected to change any code except for sections marked with YOUR CODE HERE.